dylsub/nvhsdeca/README.md

 # nvhsdeca.github.io

-prototype for the 2022 DECA website
+prototype for the 2022 NVHS DECA website